Juniper-SE/vmm-v3-script/Doc/README.md

 ## Prepare python3 virtual environment

+Screenshot recording for this can be found [here](https://asciinema.org/a/RyHCmyU29Rfa38W7MWvLUyUCZ)

 1. Create python3 virtual environment to the script.

        # Please use python3 version 3.12 or less...